Log in

 In the UK, no fee is charged for replacing stolen, frauded and expired cards, but a replacement card fee of £5 is charged in any other circumstances.
 However, if you need a replacement while abroad, Monzo will charge you £30 per card no matter the circumstances!

-Currensea has three travel cards, including Currensea Premium and Currensea Elite.
-For the purposes of this comparison, we'll be focusing on Currensea Essential, which is free like the Monzo personal current account.
+For this comparison, we’ll focus on Currensea Essential, which is free, just like the Monzo personal current account.

 What Currensea offers is a card that partners directly with your trusted bank account.
-That means you can spend with your Currensea card abroad just as you would at home with your regular debit card.
 Funds come straight out of your bank account, and you can spend whatever balance you have.

-Because it’s not a prepaid card (like some travel cards), you never have to top up your Currensea card.
+Because it’s not a prepaid card, you never have to top up your Currensea card.
 You don’t have to worry about losing it and any funds that might remain on it, nor do you have to constantly top it up and remember how much you have on it: we offer travel, but without the hassle.

 We also check how much your bank would have charged you to use your regular debit card abroad- and we can tell you exactly how much money you saved by using your Currensea card.